-Excerpt from the chapter “Water Isolation Walls” from A Modern Look at Straw Bale Construction Details by Andrew Morrison:
+The following is an excerpt from the chapter “Water Isolation Walls” in my ebook: A Modern Look at Straw Bale Construction

 Water Isolation Walls